Share

 Where do you see the future of transportation energy going in the next 10–15 years?

-Solid oxide fuel could be great for transportation in the future, but I think that for things to work.
-It's gonna be working together.
-It's gonna be a mix of different technologies, and it's not going to be one solution.
+Solid oxide fuel cells could be great for transportation in the future, but I think that for an effective clean energy transition to work, it's going to be about working together and it's gonna look like a mix of different technologies -not just one solution.

 What’s Next for Serenity Power?